phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 - If the app is running in the background the push plugin then checks to see if `content-available` exists in the push data.
 - If `content-available` is set to `1`, then the plugin calls all of your `notification` event handlers.

-> Note: if `count` is given as `0` then all notifications are first cleared: always on Android, and if the `count` has gone down on iOS

 ## User clicks on notification in notification center

 - The app starts.